Liggin2019/Ligg.EasyWinApp/README.md

 - to implement  basic functionalities (string/file basic functionality, logic judgment, mathematical operation, data input/output and input verification, data conversion, encryption/decryption, form field validation, etc.) in an Excel formular like manner;
 - to process Windows script and Python script (new feature in  version 3.52);
 - to achieve specific business logic processing functionality by dynamically loading 'Plug and Play' .Net component or COM component (CBPL DLL);
-- supports multi-threading and multi-language.：
+- supports multi-threading and multi-language.

 ### Ligg.EasyWinform
 Ligg.EasyWinform is a Winform programming framework and UI library.
 It can excellently imitate the UI of  SAP GUI, 360 security guard software and Symantec endpoint client, and so on.

 ###  Ligg.EasyWinConsole
 Ligg.EasyWinConsole is a Windows console programming framework, can be called by EasyWinform or used alone.
 It can be used for automation device debugging, software testing, configuration&deployment of IT operation and maintenance , server of instant messaging / message queue, etc.
-- It is not uploaded in this version, but will be uploaded in version 3.5.2.
+- It has not been uploaded in this version, but will be uploaded in version 3.5.2.

 ## Development environment
 - Microsoft Visual Studio 2017, version: 15.8.9